glanzkaiser/glanzshamzs/CUDA/Readme.md

 ./saxpy
 ```

-####   Nvidia has compiler for this which will handle everything named nvcc, if you use nvcc, you won't need to explicitly select the -I and -L path.
+#### 1. Nvidia has compiler for this which will handle everything named nvcc, if you use nvcc, you won't need to explicitly select the -I and -L path.

+#### 2. cuda.h is automatically included by nvcc

 # Sources